 Making the Connection

-Fortunately, it is relatively easy to gain the benefit of the additional bass information that a subwoofer provides as long as our sound bar offers a subwoofer output on one end.
-Always check for this option before choosing a soundbar for your home!
-If you have limited space, consider adding a smaller and compact subwoofer.
-We’ll talk you through the process below.
+Fortunately, it is relatively easy to gain the benefit of the additional bass information that a subwoofer provides as long as your sound bar offers a subwoofer output on one end.

 #1.
 On your sound bar, locate the subwoofer out jack.
 It is usually located on the rear of the unit.